laustindasauce/twitter-bot/README.md

     1. "requirepass"
     2. "This Will Be Empty"
 * Set your password
-  * Within redis-cli// > config set requirepass yourPasswordHere
+  * Within redis-cli// > config set requirepass yourPasswordHere (recommended at least 32 characters long)

 ## Running